Marcelle enjoys preparing delicious meals for family and friends. She especially loves creating original, plant-based, vegan recipes.

 Eggplant Parmesan Nutrition Varies

 You could order this yummy dish at your local Italian restaurant but it might not be as healthy as you think.
-A serving of Eggplant Parmesan can set you back over 1300 calories, over 70 grams of fat and more than 3000mg of sodium!
+A serving of eggplant Parmesan can set you back over 1300 calories, over 70 grams of fat, and more than 3000mg of sodium!
 By comparison, the recipe offered here lightens up with just 260 calories per serving, 7 grams of fat and only 219mg or sodium.
 That's quite a difference!
 The chart below compares nutritional content for this dish at several popular Italian chain restaurants.

 Eggplant Parmesan Recipe

-Using an oven rather than a fry pan lightens up this recipe, along with excluding the typical overload of cheese and salt.
+Using an oven rather than a frying pan lightens up this recipe, along with excluding the typical overload of cheese and salt.
 You won't miss out though on flavor with this home-cooked, hearty meal.
 Make this meal in advance and put it covered in the refrigerator until you are ready to put it in the oven.
 Add a few minutes to cooking time.

 - 2 eggplants, about 2 pounds

-- 4 tablespoons cartoned egg whites, organic
+- 4 tablespoons organic cartoned egg whites, or flaxseed egg (see below under make it vegan)

 - 4 tablespoons water